edeas123/aws-terraform-casper/docs/guide.md

 state_summary = casper.build()

 # Casper Scan
-ghosts_resources = casper.scan(svc) # requires one positional argument for the service to scan
+svc = "ec2" # requires one positional argument for the service to scan e.g. ec2
+ghosts_resources = casper.scan(svc)

 ```
 The syntax for the result (`ghost_resources`) from Casper Scan is: